Secret Dubai

 Secret Dubai was one of the most popular independent blogs in Dubai, United Arab Emirates in the 8 years of its operation, from 2002 until 2010.
-Launched in 2002 and written by an unidentified expatriate, "Secret Dubai" generated a significant following in the Middle East Blogosphere until the UAE's Telecoms Regulatory Authority (TRA) in the UAE blocked the website.
+Launched in 2002 and written by an unidentified expatriate, Secret Dubai generated a significant following in the Middle East Blogosphere until the UAE's Telecoms Regulatory Authority (TRA) blocked the website in the UAE.
 In 2007, it won a Bloggie award for Africa and the Middle East.
+The blog was temporarily blocked by UAE authorities in 2005.
 The blog's last entry date is April 2014.